Preston - Pleasure Gardens

 At the Police Courts on 6th April 1892, the application for a music and dancing licence for the Pleasure Gardens was refused after opposition from religious leaders and temperance societies.
 This probably was the death knoll for the economic viability of the Gardens.

-By 1903 The Pleasure Gardens was known as Farringdon Park and was operated by the Green Family well known in for their involvement with fairground and cinema entertainment.
-The West End Cycling Club held their 9th Annual Amateur Athletic Sports on the Farringdon Park Grounds, on June 25th 1904.
+George Green bought the Pleasure Gardens in 1901 and named it Farringdon Park, the Green Family well known in for their involvement with fairground and cinema entertainment.
+The football pitch was used by Preston FC and Preston WECC continued to use the cycle track and held their 9th Annual Amateur Athletic Sports at the ground on June 25th 1904.
 The bicycle races were: ½ mile and 1 mile Open handicap and 1 mile Novices open handicap.
 The track was described as "cinder, greatly improved and in thoroughly good, hard condition, 4½ laps to the mile."

 There was a "capital entry" of 213 competitors for the 1st annual professional sports meeting at Farringdon on May 14th 1910 which included ¼, ½ and 1 mile bicycle races.
 This initiative did not last long and there was no bicycle racing at Farringdon after 1910.